mikapikafika/ecommerce-store/README.md

-<h1>E-Commerce Store</h1>
+<h1 align="center" id="title">E-Commerce Store</h1>

-<p>This is an e-commerce store selling gnomes built with React and Tailwind CSS.
-Inspired by Applications in the Interpreted Languages course at TUL - refactored to make it more frontend-focused with emphasis on accessibility, responsive design and current web design trends (such as neubrutalism).
+<p id="description">This is an e-commerce store selling gnomes built with React and Tailwind CSS.
+Inspired by Applications in the Interpreted Languages course at TUL - refactored to make it more frontend-focused with emphasis on accessibility responsive design and current web design trends (such as neubrutalism).
 My own personal project to keep learning aside from studies.</p>

 <h2>🧐 Features</h2>